Pro-government rallies held in Iran amid mass protests

 A few thousand people attended a rally in the capital, Tehran, where they waved Iranian flags, and similar demonstrations were held in other cities.
 The government claimed the demonstrations of support were spontaneous.
 Similar rallies have been held during past periods of widespread protests.

-The pro-government demonstrators chanted against America and Israel, according to state media, reflecting the official line that foreign countries are fomenting the latest unrest.
+The pro-government demonstrators chanted against America and Israel, according to state media, reflecting the official line that blames the latest unrest on hostile foreign countries.

-Iran has also disrupted internet access and tightened restrictions on popular platforms used to organize rallies like Instagram and WhatsApp.
+Iran has also disrupted internet access and tightened restrictions on popular platforms like Instagram and WhatsApp, which can be used to organize rallies.

 In response, the U.S. Treasury Department said it would allow American tech firms to expand their business in Iran to boost internet access for the Iranian people.
 Iran is under heavy U.S. and international sanctions.

-A state TV anchor said late Thursday that 26 protesters and policemen had been killed since the protests erupted last Saturday after the funeral of the 22-year-old Mahsa Amini, without elaborating on how authorities reached that figure.
-He said official statistics would be released later, but during past periods of unrest authorities have not provided a full accounting of deaths and injuries.
+A state TV anchor said late Thursday that 26 protesters and policemen had been killed since the protests erupted last Saturday after the funeral of the 22-year-old Mahsa Amini, without elaborating.
+He said official statistics would be released later, but authorities have not provided a full accounting of deaths and injuries during past unrest.

 A tally by The Associated Press, based on statements from state-run and semiofficial media, shows that at least 11 people have been killed.
-Most recently, the deputy governor of Qazvin, Abolhasan Kabiri, said that a citizen and paramilitary officer had been killed in unrest that rocked two cities in the northwestern province.
+Most recently, the deputy governor of Qazvin, Abolhasan Kabiri, said that a citizen and paramilitary officer had been killed there.

 The crisis unfolding in Iran began as a public outpouring of anger over the the death of Amini, a young woman who was arrested by the morality police in Tehran last week for allegedly wearing her Islamic headscarf too loosely.
 The police said she died of a heart attack and was not mistreated, but her family has cast doubt on that account.

-Amini’s death has sparked sharp condemnation from Western countries and the United Nations, and touched a national nerve.
-Hundreds of Iranians across at least 13 cities from the capital, Tehran, to Amini’s northwest Kurdish hometown of Saqez have poured into the streets, voicing pent-up anger over social and political repression.
-Authorities have alleged that unnamed foreign countries and opposition groups are trying to foment unrest.
+Amini’s death has sparked sharp condemnation from Western countries and the United Nations.
+Iranians across at least 13 cities from the capital, Tehran, to Amini’s northwest Kurdish hometown of Saqez have poured into the streets, voicing pent-up anger over social and political repression.

-“The death has tapped into broader antigovernment sentiment in the Islamic Republic and especially the frustration of women,” wrote political risk firm Eurasia Group, noting that Iran’s hard-liners have intensified their crackdown on women’s clothing over the past year since former judiciary chief Ebrahim Raisi became president.
+“The death has tapped into broader antigovernment sentiment in the Islamic Republic and especially the frustration of women,” wrote political risk firm Eurasia Group.
+It noted that Iran’s hard-liners have intensified their crackdown on women’s clothing over the past year since former judiciary chief Ebrahim Raisi became president.

 “The prospect of the leadership offering concessions to Iranian women is minimal,” it said.
 “In the cold calculus of Iranian leaders, the protests have likely gone far enough and a more forceful response is required to quell the unrest.”

+Raisi condemned the protests as he arrived back in Iran after addressing the United Nations General Assembly earlier this week.

+“We have announced many times that if anyone has a fair comment, we will listen to it.
+But anarchy?
+Disturbing national security?
+The security of people?
+No one will succumb to this,” he said.

-Videos on social media show protesters in Tehran torching a police car and confronting officers at close range.
-Elsewhere in the capital, videos show gunfire sounding out as protesters bolt from riot police, shouting: “They are shooting at people!
+Videos on social media show protesters in Tehran torching a police car and confronting officers.
+Others show gunfire ringing out as protesters bolt from riot police, shouting: “They are shooting at people!
 Oh my God, they’re killing people!”

 In the northwestern city of Neyshabur, protesters cheered over an overturned police car.
 Footage from Tehran and Mashhad shows women waving their obligatory headscarves, known as hijab, in the air like flags while chanting, “Freedom!”

-The scenes of women cutting their hair and burning their hijabs feed into a broader political debate over the role of religious strictures in a modern-day republic — questions that have plagued the Islamic Republic since its founding in 1979.
+Separately, hackers have targeted a number of government websites in recent days, taking some of them down at least briefly.
+On Friday, hackers interrupted Iran’s Channel 3 on a popular streaming website and played videos in support of the protests.
+Normal programming was restored a couple of minutes later.

-But the protests have also grown into an open challenge to the government.
+The protests have grown into an open challenge to the theocracy established after the 1979 Islamic Revolution.
 The chants have been scathing, with some chanting “Death to the dictator!” and “Mullahs must be gone!”

-Tehran University announced that it would move classes online for the next week amid the unrest, the semiofficial Fars news agency reported.
+The New York-based Committee to Protect Journalists said Friday that at least 10 reporters have been arrested since the start of the protests, many of them during late night raids on their homes by security forces who did not identify themselves.

 London-based watchdog Amnesty International has accused security forces of beating protesters with batons and firing metal pellets at close range.
-Videos show police and paramilitary officers using live fire, tear gas and water cannons to disperse the demonstrations.
+Videos show police and paramilitary officers using live fire, tear gas and water cannons to disperse demonstrators.

 Iran has grappled with waves of protests in the recent past, mainly over a long-running economic crisis exacerbated by American sanctions linked to its nuclear program.
-In November 2019, the country saw the deadliest violence since the 1979 Islamic Revolution, as protests erupted over gas price hikes.
+In November 2019, the country saw the deadliest violence since the revolution, as protests erupted over gas price hikes.

 Economic hardship remains a major source of anger today as the prices of basic necessities soar and the Iranian currency declines in value.